-The Deck Handbook: Part 5
+The Part 5 Problems With Composite Decking

-sk anyone who has chosen composite decking why artificial wood was their choice and you are overwhelmingly going to get one, two, or all of three of these answers:
+Ask anyone who has chosen composite decking why artificial wood was their choice and you are overwhelmingly going to get one, two, or all of three of these answers:

 So, how did these myths come to be?
 Are the composite manufacturers just lying to us?

 Not really.
 (Well, maybe just a little.)
 They were fostered by composite manufacturers in the heady early years of the product when claims of "maintenance free" and "lifetime decks" were tossed about freely.
-The manufacturers relied on predictions about how the material should behave, but failed to do the long-term research to substantiate the truth of the claims.
+The manufacturers relied on predictions about how the material should behave but failed to do long-term research to substantiate the truth of the claims.

-Scientists can approximate how a particular chemical stew of plastic, filler and additives will react to prolonged exposure to the elements over time, but without actual long-term exposure tests they never know for sure.
+Scientists can approximate how a particular chemical stew of plastic, filler, and additives will react to prolonged exposure to the elements over time but without actual long-term exposure tests, they never know for sure.
 And, no manufacturer tests its material for 25 years before putting it on the market.

 The result has been a lot of failures and several major composite decking companies going bankrupt or quitting the business, some after massive recalls of defective and dangerous composite decking products and wholesale defaults on their warranties.

 Yet, even after claims of "maintenance free" and "lifetime deck" have been thoroughly debunked by research and experience, we still see them widely repeated, even by those who should know better.
-As late as July, 2012 the online edition of Popular Mechanics reported that
+As late as July 2012 the online edition of Popular Mechanics reported that

-, for example, claims that Trex Enhance "never needs staining", although Trex itself makes no such claim.
+Retailers and deck contractors, however, are often much more effusive.
+Home Depot, for example, claims that Trex Enhance "never needs staining", although Trex itself makes no such claim.

 Never Needs Sealing?

 Many homeowners feel that the premium cost of composite decks is definitely worth it if these burdensome tasks can be eliminated or much reduced.
-But, do you in fact gain a significant reduction in maintenance if you build a composite deck?
-The answer is sometimes "yes", but more often "no".
+But, do you, in fact, gain a significant reduction in maintenance if you build a composite deck?
+The answer is sometimes "yes" but more often "no".

 Deck wood is essentially raw lumber.
-It may be treated to retard rotting and reduce insect damage, but it is neither stained nor sealed when received from the lumber yard.
-Sealer is applied by the deck builder, and sealing is part of the builder's price for his or her labor of building the deck.
+It may be treated to retard rotting and reduce insect damage but it is neither stained nor sealed when received from the lumber yard.
+A sealant is applied by the deck builder, and sealing is part of the builder's price for his or her labor of building the deck.

 There are as yet no true "lifetime" sealants.
-They're coming, but they are not here quite yet.
-The new preservative treatment for pine, ACQ (alkaline copper quaternary) that uses no arsenic, is not only safer and longer lasting, but takes stain and sealant better.
+They're coming but they are not here quite yet.
+The new preservative treatment for pine, ACQ (alkaline copper quaternary) that uses no arsenic, is not only safer and longer-lasting but takes stain and sealant better.
 New multi-year sealants and coatings have made the annual chore of cleaning and resealing a thing of the past.
 The re-sealing interval for wood decks is now every 3 to 7 years.
-(See Part 6: Staining, Sealing and Maintaining Your Deck
+(See Part 6: Staining, Sealing and Maintaining Your Deck.)

 Composite decks need no initial sealing because the plastic binder in the product is also the material's sealer.
 The question is this: is the binder such a durable sealer that it will last for the lifetime of the deck without being renewed?

 The answer is, unfortunately, "no".
-Eventually the deck will need to be resealed.
+Eventually, the deck will need to be re-sealed.
 Why?
 Two reasons:

-Decks get walked on.
+- Decks get walked on.
 Walking on the deck eventually wears through the plastic that "seals" the wood particles that make up the bulk of the material in a composite deck board.
-The plastic used in most composite decking is polyethylene (See "Binders" above), a soft and not very tough plastic.
+The plastic used in most composite decking is polyethylene (See Binders), a soft and not very tough plastic.
 It will fairly quickly wear away in normal use.
 As will the tougher plastics like PVC and polypropylene.
 It just takes a little longer.
 So, even if the factory's binder creates a perfect seal, and that's not possible, that perfection is soon compromised in the normal course of using the deck.

 A failed plastic seal that no longer protects the wood fiber filler is the fundamental flaw of wood-plastic composite decking.